dbapa001/finalProject/README.md

 This is the code for the final project.
 The dataset is from kaggle: https://www.kaggle.com/datasets/niharika41298/yoga-poses-dataset

-live_pose_estimation: it can estimate real time pose
+live_pose_estimation: It can estimate real time pose

 yoga_pose_estiation: It can estimate the key points on image